metaversecloud-com/sdk-scavenger-hunt/README.md

 # NOTES

-- This repository uses NPM Workspaces
+- This repository uses (NPM Workspaces)[https://docs.npmjs.com/cli/v7/using-npm/workspaces]
 - We use Typescript
 - Express for Server app
 - Vite based React client app

+## Implementation Notes

+- This application leverages `sceneDropId` to manage dropped assets and defaults to "ScavengerHunt" if one is not found.
+- The key asset should always have the unique name "ScavengerHunt" regardless of how many instances are placed in world.
+- If the instance of the application should allow users to drop a leaf upon completion then an asset with the unique name "ScavengerHuntBuildableAsset" must be included in the scene.

 ## Initial Setup

-### Setup the npm workspace

-After you have cloned the repository, locate `name` key in the three `package.json` files.
-Then change the values as the following:

-1. Root file: `[app-name]` Example: `awesome-rnd-magic`
-2. `./server/package.json`: `@[app-name]/server` Example: `@awesome-rnd-magic/server`
-3. `./client/package.json`: `@[app-name]/client` Example: `@awesome-rnd-magic/client`

-If you want to learn more about workspaces https://docs.npmjs.com/cli/v7/using-npm/workspaces

 ### Install

 Run `npm install` or `yarn install` on the root directory.

 Notes:

 1. Root package.json is for general/shared dependencies.
 2. Client and Server package.json files are for app specific dependencies.
 3. We DO want to keep the ts-config files seperate, given that we might have different needs for client and server.

 ### Run in Docker